hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ```

 Once logged in with Firefox, you can watch login-required content in PotPlayer/yt-dlp.
-After creating login cookies, you can close Firefox.
+After creating login cookies, you can close Firefox and use PotPlayer.
-Keep the site logged in and disable any settings that delete cookies when closing Firefox.
+But Keep the site logged in when closing Firefox.
+Also disable any settings that delete cookies when closing Firefox.

 > **Note:** If you log out in Firefox, yt-dlp will lose access.
 Log in again in Firefox to restore it.